Navigation: About FAQs

 Event Details

-Eligibility: Current undergraduate and postgraduate students studying public health and related courses (e.g. health sciences, medicine, nursing, allied health etc.) from CAPHIA member institutions across Australia, Aotearoa New Zealand and the Pacific are invited.
+Eligibility: RACP Faculty of Public Health Medicine trainees and current undergraduate and postgraduate students studying public health and related courses (e.g. health sciences, medicine, nursing, allied health etc.) from CAPHIA member institutions across Australia, Aotearoa New Zealand and the Pacific are invited.

 Date: Wednesday 22 July 2026 10am-4pm AEST